-Typically these are large corporates from across industries which are concerned with buying investment services.
+Typically these are large corporates from across industries that are concerned with buying investment services.

-These clients are involved in deploying capital, at a certain point and at a certain price suggested by the investment bank, for generating future returns.
+These clients deploy capital at a certain point and at a certain price suggested by the investment bank for generating future returns.

 Buy-side can also refer to a client buying merger and acquisition advisory from an investment bank.

-Investment banks provide insights, trends, projections and analysis of the investment options and make recommendations for a higher return in the future.
+Investment banks provide insights, trends, projections, and analysis of investment options and make recommendations for a higher return in the future.

 However, in some cases, investment banks can also be categorized as buy side, for example, fundraising done by investment banks on behalf of the client.

-In equity research field, buy-side refers to the companies that are involved in investing their own money or their client’s money in the capital markets.
+In equity research, buy-side refers to the companies involved in investing their own money or their client’s money in the capital markets.

 The work of buy-side analysts revolves more around validating the research done by sell-side companies.